Kirtlington: Church and chapels

-Church of England
+Parish church

 The earliest known record of a parish church at Kirtlington is in the Domesday Book of 1086.
-The oldest visible parts of the present Church of England parish church of St Mary the Virgin include the early 12th-century Norman arches supporting the central bell tower, and a tympanum of the same date that is now over the vestry door.
+The oldest visible parts of the Church of St Mary the Virgin include the early 12th-century Norman arches supporting the central bell tower, and a tympanum of the same date that is now over the vestry door.
 Beneath the floor of the chancel are the foundations of a former apse that also was built early in the 12th century.

 About 1250 the nave was rebuilt and north and south aisles were added, each linked with the nave by arcades of three bays.
 The transeptal chapel of Our Lady on the south side of the tower may be of the same date, and the apse was replaced with a rectangular chancel late in the 13th century.

 The west window of the nave dates from the 14th century, as do two windows flanking a blocked 13th-century doorway in the north aisle.
-The east window of the chancel, west doorway of the nave and south doorway of the south aisle are also 14th century.
+The east window of the chancel, west doorway of the nave and south doorway of the south aisle are also 14th-century.
 In the 15th century a clerestory was added to the nave and a porch was added to the south door.
-The Lady Chapel was also rebuilt in the 15th century, and other late Mediæval additions include the Perpendicular Gothic windows of the south aisle and another Perpendicular Gothic window in the north aisle.
+The Lady Chapel was also rebuilt in the 15th century, and other late medieval additions include the Perpendicular Gothic windows of the south aisle and another Perpendicular Gothic window in the north aisle.

 By 1716 the Lady chapel was ruinous and Sir Robert Dashwood, 1st Baronet had it converted into a family chapel and burial vault.
 In 1770 the tower was unsafe and was demolished, leaving its arches between the nave and chancel.
 In about 1853 Sir Henry William Dashwood, 5th Baronet had the bell tower rebuilt by the Gothic Revival architect Benjamin Ferrey in a Norman Revival style.
 In 1877 Sir Henry and Lady Dashwood had the chancel restored by Sir George Gilbert Scott.
 At the same time the organ was installed in the Dashwood Chapel, obscuring a 1724 memorial to the first three Dashwood baronets and other members of the family.
 St Mary's is a Grade I listed building.

 The rebuilt bell tower has a ring of eight bells.
 Henry III Bagley of Chacombe, Northamptonshire cast three of the bells in 1718, presumably at his then bellfoundry in Witney.
 Abel Rudhall of Gloucester cast the tenor bell in 1753.
 Two bells came from the Whitechapel Bell Foundry: one cast by Charles and George Mears in 1853 and the other by Mears and Stainbank in 1870.
 The current ring of eight was completed when John Taylor & Co of Loughborough cast the treble in 1938.
 St Mary's has also a Sanctus bell cast by Henry III Bagley in 1718.

 St Mary the Virgin is now part of the Akeman Church of England Benefice, which includes the parishes of Bletchingdon, Chesterton, Hampton Gay, Middleton Stoney, Wendlebury and Weston-on-the-Green.